 (b) the teacher has been given the opportunities referred to in subsection (1) by a court, tribunal or other body referred to in that section.

+[Section 65 amended: No. 3 of 2023 s.
+48.]

 66. Evidence and findings in other proceedings

-For the purposes of an inquiry a disciplinary committee may, as it considers proper —
+(1) For the purposes of an inquiry, a disciplinary committee may —

-(a) receive in evidence any transcript of evidence taken in any proceedings; or
+(a) receive in evidence any transcript of evidence taken in any proceedings of a court, tribunal or other body constituted under the law of this State or any other place; or

-(b) adopt any findings, decision, judgment or reasons for judgment,

-of a court, tribunal or other body constituted under the law of Western Australia or any other place and draw such conclusions of fact from those as it considers proper.
+(b) adopt any findings, decisions, judgment or reasons for judgment of a court, tribunal or other body constituted under the law of this State or any other place.

+(2) A disciplinary committee may draw conclusions of fact that it considers appropriate from anything that it receives in evidence or adopts under subsection (1).

+[Section 66 inserted: No. 3 of 2023 s.
+49.]

 67. Representation at inquiry

-(1) A party to an inquiry may —
+(1) For the purposes of an inquiry into a complaint, a registered teacher or formerly registered teacher who is the subject of the complaint may —

 (a) appear before the inquiry in person; or

-(b) with the leave of a disciplinary committee, be represented by another person.
+(b) with the leave of a disciplinary committee — be represented by another person.

 (2) A person who is not a legal practitioner does not breach the Legal Profession Uniform Law (WA) or any other Act merely by —

-(a) representing a party before an inquiry; or
+(a) representing the teacher before an inquiry; or

-(b) providing advice and other services for the purpose of acting for a party in connection with an inquiry.
+(b) providing advice and other services for the purpose of acting for the teacher in connection with an inquiry.

 [Section 67 amended: No. 9 of 2022 s.
-424.]

-68. Powers of inquiry
+424; No. 3 of 2023 s.
+50.]

+68. Inquiry powers

-(1) For the purposes of conducting an inquiry a disciplinary committee may do one or more of the following —
+(1) For the purposes of an inquiry, a disciplinary committee may —

-(a) by written notice given to a registered teacher require —
+(a) by written direction given to a person, require the person —

-(i) the attendance of the teacher as a witness at a time and place specified in the notice to give evidence;
+(i) to attend at a place and time specified in the direction; or

-(ii) the teacher to produce any document or other thing that is in the possession or under the control of the teacher and is relevant to the matter before the disciplinary committee;
+(ii) to produce at a place and time specified in the direction a document or other thing that is in the person’s possession or under the person’s control;

+and

-(b) by written notice given to a person who is not a registered teacher request —
+(b) direct a person attending in response to a direction under paragraph (a)(i) —

-(i) the attendance of the person as a witness at a time and place specified in the notice to give evidence;

-(ii) the person to produce any document or other thing that is in the possession or under the control of the person and is relevant to the matter before the disciplinary committee;

-(c) examine witnesses on oath or affirmation;

-(d) inspect a document or other thing produced before it.
+(i) to give any information the committee requests in relation to any matter; or

+(ii) to answer a question put to the person.

 (2) A disciplinary committee may —

-(a) require a person who appears before the inquiry to take an oath or make an affirmation; and
+(a) inspect a document or other thing produced in response to a direction under subsection (1)(a)(ii) and retain it for any reasonable period that the committee considers appropriate; or

+(b) make a copy of or take extracts from a document or other thing produced, or any of its contents, in response to a direction under subsection (1)(a)(ii); or

+(c) direct that any information or answer directed to be given under subsection (1)(b) be given on oath or affirmation or be verified by statutory declaration.

-(b) authorise a member of the committee to administer an oath or affirmation to the person.
+(3) A disciplinary committee member may administer an oath or affirmation for the purposes of this section.

-(3) A disciplinary committee may —
+(4) If a disciplinary committee gives a direction to a person under subsection (1)(a), the direction must state that —